Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

 \section{Beyond pole-dipole --- the torque on the spinning particle}

-In our pole-dipole approximation, as we have seen in Sec.~\ref{sub:Spin-``precession''--}, it follows, from Eqs. (\ref{eq:SpinDS0}) or (\ref{eq:EqSpinVector}), that for purely magnetic dipoles ($d^{\alpha}=0$) if $\vec{\mu}=\sigma\vec{S}$, $S^{2}$ is a constant of the motion.
+In the pole-dipole approximation, as we have seen in Sec.~\ref{sub:Spin-``precession''--}, it follows from Eq.~(\ref{eq:EqSpinVector}) that purely magnetic dipoles with $\vec{\mu}=\sigma\vec{S}$ have $S^{2}$ as a constant of the motion.
 This might be somewhat surprising.
-If one imagines the magnetic dipole as a spinning charged body, one would expect that, in a time-varying magnetic field, the induced electric field will in general exert a net torque on it, which will accelerate \footnote{Unlike the torque due to the magnetic field, the torque due the induced electric field will not be orthogonal to $\vec{S}$, and hence will in general change its magnitude.
-For instance, in the application in this section, $\vec{E}_{{\rm ind}}$ has circular lines around $\vec{S}$, so that $\vec{\tau}_{{\rm ind}}\parallel\vec{S}$. }the rotation of the body.
-But in Eq.~(\ref{eq:EqSpinVector}) we only find the term $\vec{\mu}\times\vec{B}$, coupling the field to the dipole moment (which is there in any case, even if the field is constant), and no term coupling to the \emph{derivatives} of the electromagnetic fields; i.e., no trace of induction phenomena.
-Moreover we have seen in Secs. \ref{sub:Mass-of-the} and \ref{sub:Time-Components} that the induced electric field does work on the spinning particle, causing a variation $dm/d\tau=-\vec{\mu}\cdot D\vec{B}/d\tau$ of its proper mass $m$; that variation is shown in the non-relativistic treatments in~\cite{Young,Deissler} (for the case of a {}``rigid'', spherical body; it is not cast therein as a variation of proper mass $m$, but of the Hamiltonian contribution $-\vec{\mu}\cdot\vec{B}$) to be but a variation of its rotational kinetic energy.
-Thus we expect it as well to be associated to a variation of the spinning angular velocity, and hence of $\vec{S}$.
+If one imagines the magnetic dipole as a spinning charged body, one expects, in a time-varying magnetic field, the induced electric field to exert in general (due to its curl) a net torque on it, which will accelerate \footnote{Unlike the dipole torque $\vec{\tau}=\vec{\mu}\times\vec{B}$, the torque due to the induced electric field will not in general be orthogonal to $\vec{S}$, and hence will change its magnitude.
+For instance, in the example in Fig.~\ref{fig:Torques}a) below, $\vec{E}_{{\rm ind}}$ has circular lines around $\vec{S}$, so that $\vec{\tau}_{{\rm ind}}\parallel\vec{S}$. } its rotation.
+Indeed, we have seen in Sec.~\ref{sub:Time-Components} that the induced electric field does work on the spinning body, causing a variation $dm/d\tau=-\vec{\mu}\cdot D\vec{B}/d\tau$ of its proper mass $m$.
+Such variation is known, from the non-relativistic treatments in~\cite{Young,Deissler}, where a rigid spherical body is considered, to be a variation of rotational kinetic energy \footnote{It is not cast therein as a variation of proper mass $m$ (as those are non-relativistic treatments), but of the Hamiltonian term $-\vec{\mu}\cdot\vec{B}$. }.
+Thus we expect it to be associated to a variation of the spinning angular velocity, and hence of $S^{2}$.
+However, the dipole torque in Eqs.~(\ref{eq:EqSpinVector})-(\ref{eq:Spin3+1}) consists only of the term $\vec{\mu}\times\vec{B}$ (which is there even if the field is constant, and conserves $S^{2}$); there is no term coupling to the \emph{derivatives} of the electromagnetic fields, i.e., no sign of induction phenomena.